Crazy Cheap Tricks for Walking Your Dog Safely in the Dark

 UPDATE: I forgot to include glow sticks.
 They are amazingly bright and readily available in packs of at least six at most Dollar Tree and similar type stores.

 As I mentioned earlier, I live in a more rural area of town.
 This means more prey animals are out in my area.
-Also, occasionally, there are loose dogs in the my neighborhood.
+Also, occasionally, there are loose dogs in my neighborhood.
 With this in mind, I’m always very cautious when walking Henry, even on our property.
 I pay close attention to him and our surroundings.
 However, there are a few tricks you will want to keep in mind to be safe with your dog in the dark.

 1. Pay close attention